uswds/uswds/docs/_components/form-templates/03-sign-in-form.md

   <div id="collapsible-0" aria-hidden="false" class="usa-accordion-content">
     <h4 class="usa-heading">Accessibility</h4>
     <ul class="usa-content-list">
-      <li>As you customize this form template, ensure it continues to follow the <a href="{{ site.baseurl }}/form-templates/">accessibility guidelines for form templates</a> and the <a href="{{ site.baseurl }}/form-controls/">accessibility guidelines for form controls</a>.</li>
+      <li>As you customize this form template, make sure it continues to follow the <a href="{{ site.baseurl }}/form-templates/">accessibility guidelines for form templates</a> and the <a href="{{ site.baseurl }}/form-controls/">accessibility guidelines for form controls</a>.</li>
+      <li>Don’t automatically sign out a user without giving them 20 seconds' advance notice to request more time.
+Users with disabilities sometimes require more time to respond to prompts.</li>
     </ul>
     <h4 class="usa-heading">Usability</h4>
     <h5>When to use</h5>
     <ul class="usa-content-list">
-      <li>When you need to collect users’ full names and store the parts separately in a database.</li>
+      <li>When users expect information to be customized or private, place it behind a sign-in form.</li>
     </ul>
     <h5>When to consider something else</h5>
     <ul class="usa-content-list">
-      <li>If you don’t need to parse out the separate pieces of a person’s name, consider letting them enter it into a single text field.</li>
+      <li>Allow users to access as much as of your online services as possible without having to sign in.
+Sign-in forms are a barrier between users and the content they want.</li>
     </ul>
     <h5>Guidance</h5>
     <ul class="usa-content-list">
-      <li>Leave the title and suffix fields as text boxes instead of offering drop downs.
-There are many possible titles and suffixes; text boxes accommodate them all.</li>
-      <li>Do not restrict the types of characters users can enter in any of these fields.
-Names can include characters outside the standard Roman alphabet.</li>
+      <li>Less is more — make your explanations concise.
+Users sign in faster when less text surrounds the form.</li>
+      <li>Allow people to use their email address to sign in.
+People have an easier time remembering their email address than they do a unique username.</li>
+      <li>If you must include a sign-in form, consider allowing users to stay logged in (“Remember me”) on trusted computers so they can avoid this barrier in the future.</li>
+      <li>Make it easy for users to retrieve a forgotten username and password.
+Most authentication failures occur because a user has forgotten their username or password.
+This is especially common when a long time passes between visits, as is the case with most federal websites.</li>
+      <li>Password masking (replacing what the user types with a generic symbol) makes it more likely that users will make mistakes when trying to sign in, and doesn't offer much in the way of additional security.
+Allow users to unmask the password field so they can see what they type.
+This is especially useful on mobile devices, when users are more likely to mistype.</li>
     </ul>
   </div>
 </div>